ma3u/blood-test/public/longevity.md

 **Other Stress Management**
 - **Examples:** Nature walks, journaling, gratitude practice, social connection.
 - **Why:** Chronic stress accelerates aging and disease risk; managing it is critical for both lifespan and healthspan.

-### 4. Microbiome and Fiber

-- **High-fiber, plant-rich diets** (whole vegetables, legumes, resistant starches) foster a healthy gut microbiome, which is crucial for immune function, inflammation control, and metabolic health[2].
-- **Example:** Add a serving of beans, lentils, or leafy greens to every meal; avoid ultra-processed foods.

 ### Summary Table: Practical Longevity & Healthspan Strategies